 This work was conducted to investigate short and long-term selective submersed chemical control options for Cuban bulrush.
-Results reported here are only for the short-term portion of this study.

 Materials and Methods

 This study was conducted at the Aquatic Plant Research Facility at Mississippi State University's R. R. Foil Plant Research Center (MSU North Farm).
 Cuban bulrush was grown in 1,140 L (300 gal) outdoor mesocosms with American lotus (Nelumbo lutea), a native species that it co-occurs with.
 Mesocosms were filled to a volume of 216 L (41 cm or 16 inch depth).
 Enough plant material was established so that multiple plant harvests (short and long term) could be carried out during the course of the study.